jbpoline/talk_Wellcome_01April2015/talk.md

     - Percentage of solid and replicable studies in brain mapping : [5%-25%].
 > * Percentage of re-usable data & analyses?
 Less than a few percents if not funded specifically for sharing.

-## Why is the publication-centered culture very difficult to change?
+## Why is the non reproducibility culture very difficult to change?

 > * Researchers need/want jobs, they optimize their behaviour to get jobs
 > * Universities need money and they will optimize criteria to get grants
-> * Administrations loves quantitative criteria: numbers are easier to manage
+> * Administrations love quantitative criteria
-> * Conclusion: publication-centered culture, the only widely accepted "currency" in research
+> * Conclusion: publication-centered culture, the widely accepted "currency"
-    - research has become a competitive game : be the quickest, collaborate only if you need
+    - research has become a competitive game: be the quickest, beat competition
     - keep "your" data for yourself, or trade it for authorship
-    - a culture of secrecy and sloppiness, no time to check things or train yourself properly
+    - a culture of secrecy and sloppiness: no time to check things or train yourself properly
-> * A great deal of cynicism / disillusion in some communities
+> * A great deal of cynicism / disillusion in many senior researchers

 # Part II: Who can do what?